microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-post-chatthreads.md

 ---
 title: "Create chat thread"
-description: "Create a new chat thread in the specified channel by supplying the root messages."
+description: "Create a new chat thread in the specified channel by supplying the root messages."author: "nkramer"
 ---

 # Create chat thread